SebastianS13/Logger/README.md

 # Usage

-To initialise the logger you need to initalise it as every other class you would.
-Below you can see an example:
+To initialise the logger you need to initalise it as every other class you would but you also have to pass a TimeFormat which is a string.
+Below you can see an example where I use the %H:%M which means it will use HOURS : MINUTES as the format:
 ```
-SebLogger logger;
+SebLogger logger("%H:%M");
 ```

 It is important to note that all logs passed into the logger get stored into an array, there is 1 array that all logger instances pass their logs to.
 To log something you need to pass a message and a severity.
 You can see examples for all 3 serveritise there are curerntly.